Guidance on Managing and Archiving Web Content

 3. Technical capacity limitations, recent usage statistics and relevance should be considered when determining how long to keep information on the web.

-4. In cases where there is a legislative or policy requirement to provide long-term access to particular information, institutions need to provide a notice that advises visitors that the information has been removed and that the content can be provided to users upon request.
+4. In cases where there is a legislative or policy requirement to provide long-term access to particular information, departments need to provide a notice that advises visitors that the information has been removed and that the content can be provided to users upon request.

-Further Information
+Further information

-Chief Information Officer Branch
+Office of the Chief Information Officer

 Treasury Board of Canada Secretariat